rutva0607/sudoku/Presentation.md

 https://drive.google.com/file/d/1xYUF2wlbJJyV8TFVPMQr6wSb_Fn25dBO/view?usp=drivesdk

-## 8. Answers of the Questions which arise in our Journey.
+## 8. Answers of the Questions which arise in our Journey

 ### Q1: What algorithm is used in this Sudoku solver?
 **A:** It uses **backtracking**, a recursive technique to try filling the board by checking constraints and backtracking if a contradiction is found.